happner/happner-2/docs/configuration.md

 `transport` - Set to configure server to use https.
 `middleware` - Configure middleware details for use when security is enabled.
 `adminPassword` - If secure is true, this sets a password for the genesis user (_ADMIN).<br/>
-`setOptions` - Default options set by the exchange when calling functions through the datalayer.</br>
+`setOptions` - Default options set by the exchange when calling functions through the happn.</br>

-__NOTE:__ The `config.datalayer` section can be omitted if all defaults are acceptable.
+__NOTE:__ The `config.happn` section can be omitted if all defaults are acceptable.

 ### Endpoint Config